 Allogenic bone grafting uses bone material harvested from a cadaver that is freeze-dried to extract any remaining water.
 Unlike autografts, allogeneic bone grafts don’t contain any live bone cells.
 Instead, the team uses the allogenic bone as a foundation over which healthy bone tissue can grow.
 Allogenic bone grafting requires only one surgery.

 Xenogenic Bone Grafting

 Xenogenic bone comes from another species, such as a cow or pig.
 Before application, the bone undergoes extensive heating to prevent rejection or contamination.
 Similar to an allogenic bone graft, a xenogenic bone graft serves as a foundation around which your natural tissue can grow.

 Thanks to modern technology and scientific advances, there is an array of synthetic materials used in bone grafting, including graft composites, bone morphogenic proteins, and demineralized bone matrices.
 Synthetic materials require only one surgery and lower your risk of complications and pain.

-To determine the type of bone grafting you’ll most benefit from, your Northern Virginia Oral, Maxillofacial & Implant Surgery provider performs an oral exam, reviews your medical history, and takes a series of X-rays.
-After gathering all of this information, they can make recommendations based on your individual situation.
+To determine the type of bone grafting that is best for you, your doctor will perform an oral exam, review your medical history, and take a series of X-rays.
+After gathering all this information, they can make recommendations based on your individual situation.